What you need to know about personal care home eligibility

 Most of us don’t like to think about placing ourselves or a loved one into a personal care home (PCH) or long-term care facility, so it comes as no surprise that it’s a process often avoided until every feasible alternative has been exhausted.

-Like other health authorities in the province, the WRHA has long held a "home is best" philosophy focused on helping people to remain independent and live in their own communities for as long as possible.
+The WRHA has long held a “home is best” philosophy focused on helping people to remain independent and live in their own communities for as long as possible.
 Research shows that this offers a better road toward the maintenance of good health and quality-of-life.
 At home, you are in your own space, can sleep in your own bed, have meals at your own table, and be as independent as possible.

-In fact, placement in long term care is only considered when the client can no longer be supported by formal and informal community supports and all options for community living have been reviewed.
+In fact, placement in LTC is only considered when the client can no longer be supported by formal and informal community supports and all options for community living have been reviewed.

 Despite these supports, there may come a time when people can no longer manage in their home and require the 24-hour nursing care available in a PCH (sometimes called a “nursing home”).

-In order to be eligible for long term care, clients must meet Manitoba residency requirements, require 24-hour nursing support/care, be medically, functionally and behaviorally stable, and consent to the plan to move to long term care.
+In order to be eligible for LTC, clients must meet Manitoba residency requirements, require 24-hour nursing support/care, be medically, functionally and behaviorally stable, and consent to move to LTC.
 The majority of the costs for these services is paid by the provincial government, with the client paying a daily charge based on income as assessed by the Canada Revenue Agency.
 The Manitoba government reviews these charges on an annual basis.

-If you have questions about whether placement in a PCH is the right decision for you or your loved one, don't hesitate to reach out to your Home Care Case Coordinator, your primary care provider, or the WRHA's Long Term Care Access Centre.
+If you have questions about the process for assessment of eligibility for PCH, don't hesitate to reach out to your Home Care Case Coordinator or the WRHA Long Term Care Access Centre.

-In addition, The Long Term & Continuing Care Association of Manitoba has complied an online reference for frequently asked questions about personal care homes.
-It's available at https://www.ltcam.mb.ca/pch-faq.htm.
+In addition, The Long Term & Continuing Care Association of Manitoba has complied an online reference for frequently asked questions about PCHs.
+It’s available at https://www.ltcam.mb.ca/pch-faq.htm.

 More information is also available from the WRHA’s Long Term Care Access Centre at 204-940-8670, or by visiting wrha.mb.ca/long-term-care/.